AndresArturo/goeuro-dev-test/README.md

 > as you would do for production code

-  I coded automatic tests when possible and manually tested everywhere because that's the minimum requirement I need to fulfill to allow myself to put code into production.
+&nbsp;&nbsp;&nbsp;I coded automatic tests when possible and manually tested everywhere because that's the minimum requirement I need to fulfill to allow myself to put code into production.
 An alluring example of this (from my point of view) is the test case `etl.ExtractorTest.testConnectionErrorHandling()` where manual actions need to be carried out along with running it.
 If it is not something I would do in a *Continuos Deployment* environment, I consider it adecuate for this particular case and I think it shows how much emphasis I put in making sure the code works.

 ## Implementation
 The main algorithm behind the solution consists in parsing the information extracted from any kind of source into `Map` collections representing objects, whose attributes are '.'-separated by levels of nesting.